 About half of CAI’s life-reading sessions were “in-person”; that is, the client traveled to the intuitive and was physically present with him in his office, home, the CAI office or another location if he was on tour.
-For these readings the client posed his own questions and followed up on the responses in dialog with the intuitive, just as in a ordinary counseling interview.
+For these readings the client posed his own prepared questions and followed up on the responses in dialog with the intuitive, just as in any counseling interview.
 The session was taped and the tape record given to the client.

-At the beginning of the session the conductor stated the client’s name, address and date of birth—just enough information to identify him uniquely from everyone else in the world—then posed the format questions and personal questions.
+At the beginning of the session the conductor stated the client’s name, address and date of birth—just enough information to identify him uniquely from everyone else in the world—then posed the format and personal questions.
 His main task was to follow up on each answer until it was clear, responsive and appeared to be complete.
 Before closing he asked for “any additional information that the client should to be aware of.”
-After the session he mailed the tape recording to the CAI office, where a typed transcript was prepared from it if ordered, and both tape and transcript were mailed to the client.
+After the session he mailed the tape recording to the CAI office, where a typed transcript was prepared from it if ordered, and both tape and transcript were then mailed to the client.
 Duplicates were retained of all mailed materials to guard against loss.
 All sessions were treated as confidential.

 More than five hundred life-readings were conducted for Japanese clients.
 About 85% of these were remote and required transcripts to enable accurate translation into Japanese.
 The remaining 15% took place in-person, using interpreters, when CAI teams visited Japan and during two CAI-arranged tours of Japanese to CAI.
 Three CAI intuitives [PP, RL and KR] continued to visit Japan over the decades following the ICI program to give lectures, teach classes and provide life readings for Japanese clients.